 Our Treatment Model | Innovative Drug Rehab

-Addiction is a complex problem that effects all areas of the addicts life.
-In order to achieve long term sobriety, young adults need a solution that is comprehensive and helps them not just get sober, but prepare for life after treatment.
+Addiction is a complex problem that affects all areas of the addict’s life.
+In order to achieve long-term sobriety, young adults need a solution that is comprehensive and helps them not just get sober but prepare for life after treatment.
 We do this with our Five Core Competency Treatment Model that helps clients achieve in Sobriety, Life Skills, Productivity, Fitness and Emotional Intelligence.

 Benefits of Creative Arts & Art Therapy on the Recovery Process

 The creative arts and art therapy can be an incredibly beneficial component of recovery in substance abuse treatment.
 For many, creative arts provide a new avenue of relaxation without the aid of drugs and alcohol.
 Participants can explore a variety of mediums that allow them to reconnect with their inner selves and develop new ways of expression.
 The creative arts creates a space where individuals can explore emotions that are not easily put to words, develop a more authentic self and raise self-esteem and confidence by pushing beyond their own boundaries.
 Addiction can limit expression and keep some confined to painful experiences and emotions which further fuels substance abuse.
 Creative arts allow clients to process these emotions in a way that allows for positive self-expression.

 The creative arts work to establish expression, imagination, active participation and a connection between mind and body.
 All four of these components contribute to the development of emotional intelligence and allow participants to find healthy activities to engage in that replace time previously used for drug and alcohol abuse.